najlepsiwebdesigner/qt5-postgres-boilerplate/README.md

-# QT5 and Postgres SciDB Application
+# QT5 and Postgres multiplatform boilerplate

-This is gonna rock!